TerrordactylDesigns/boombot/README.md

 * vampire up - switch to the vampire avatar (requires 100 dj points)

+* avatar <number> - change the bots avatar to a specific one

 * addsong - adds the current playing song to the bots playlist

+* reorder - re-arranges the bots song queue

 * phone up - set the bots laptop to iPhone